Factors That Affect Life Insurance Premiums

 Occupation and Hobbies

 Life insurance applications will ask some questions relating to your lifestyle.
 These questions include dangerous hobbies and occupations.
-If your job and hobbies are dangerous, life insurance companies may consider you a risk, causing you to pay more in premiums and rates.
+If your job and hobbies are dangerous, life insurance companies may consider you a risk, causing you to pay more on premiums and rates.

 Driving Record

-If you have a driving history with DUIs, suspended licenses, and reckless driving convictions, you will be considered high-risk.
+If you have a driving history with DUIs.
+Suspended licenses and reckless driving convictions: you will be considered high-risk.
 This can get you higher premiums and interest rates.

 Criminal Record